Have Questions?

 Lionrock Recovery is 11.8 miles from Bowling Green, OH

-Lionrock Recovery has been providing ongoing recovery treatment and rehab services to the residents of Bowling Green, Ohio and those living within the surrounding communities.
+Lionrock Recovery has been providing ongoing recovery treatment and rehab services to the residents of Bowling Green, OH. and those living within the surrounding communities.
 Today, Lionrock Recovery provides services like motivational interviewing, group therapy, anger management, couple/family therapy, trauma-related counseling, relapse prevention and others in line with its belief of following rehab treatments that work best to help people achieve sobriety.

 This drug and alcohol rehab also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - outpatient detoxification programs, short term drug rehab facilities, inpatient addiction treatment facilities, long term rehab centers, outpatient individual counseling and others.